isg-software/tablesorter-pagercontrols/README.md

 The minified (distribution) script files include the main plug-in code as well as the tooltip definitions in one language.
 Therefore you'll find the script file in different versions, named after the tooltip language.

-If you want to include the unminified source scripts (e.g. for debugging purposes or if you've created a new language file and not yet compiled a new distribution file using it), you'll have to first load the main script file (`jquery.tablesorter.pager.appendcontrols.js`) followed by the language pack file (e.g. `jquery.tablesorter.pager.appendcontrols.english.js`).
+If you want to include the unminified source scripts (e.g. for debugging purposes or if you've created a new language file and not yet compiled a new distribution file using it), you'll have to first load the main script file (`jquery.tablesorter.pager.appendcontrols.js`) followed by the various other files like `defaults.js` and lastly the language pack file (e.g. `jquery.tablesorter.pager.appendcontrols.english.js`).

-The `appendTablesorterPagerControls()` method optionally takes an object as argument which overrides default options.
+The `appendTablesorterPagerControls()` method optionally takes one or more objects as arguments which each may override default options.
+This means:

+* Calling the function without arguments applies the default options,
+* calling the function with one argument, this has to be an option containing all those options which you want to differ from the defaults.
+* If you call the function with more than one argument (e.g. one object with user-defined options and one or more so-called templates, globally defined option sets overriding some specific options), all these options objects will be merged into a copy of the defaults.
+I.e. the options in the first argument override defaults, options in the second argument may override options of the first argument and so on.

 The default options are defined as follows (and may also be globally overwritten):

     $.fn.appendTablesorterPagerControls.defaults = {
         /**